History Scholarships and Awards

 The H.W.
 Edward and Hazel M. Cleghorn Canadian History Scholarship

 Eligibility: Full-time undergraduate student in third year who has completed a second year of an Honours History program with the highest combined average in HI 292 (History of Canada to Confederation) and HI 293 (History of Canada since Confederation).
 In the event that there is more than one candidate with the highest average in these two courses, the scholarship will be granted to the candidate with the higher overall cumulative GPA.
-No application required
+Deadline for application is October 1st.

 Daniel G. Watts Prize for Second Year Honours History